jdi-docs/jdi-light/source/includes/_tutorial.md

 on JDISite.java >> public static LoginFormSmart loginFormSmart;
 ```
 In JDI Light we have different ways to describe the Form: <br/>
 **Selenium** - typical Page Object with **WebElement**s and **@FindBy** annotations, actions with them and without extending from something.
-Exactly this code will work in original Selenium project without JDI.
+Exactly this code will work in original Selenium project without JDI.<br/>
 See Example 1<br/>
-But for cases <a href="https://jdi-docs.github.io/jdi-light/?java#cover-login-form-with-data-driven-tests" target="_blank">where we would like to fill form with different values</a> and not always form fields are empty we need to extend our loginAs method an make it more complex and stable.
+But for cases <a href="https://jdi-docs.github.io/jdi-light/?java#cover-login-form-with-data-driven-tests" target="_blank">where we would like to fill form with different values</a> and not always form fields are empty we need to extend our loginAs method an make it more complex and stable. <br/>
 See Example 2 <br/>
 <a href="https://github.com/jdi-tutorials/04-jdi-light-different-forms/blob/master/src/main/java/jdisite/sections/SeleniumLoginForm.java" target="_blank">See example in Selenium LoginForm.java on Github</a><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 **JQuery/Selenide** - Selenide or JQuery like style where instead of annotations @Findby you can use direct initialization<br/>